minghsu0107/License-Manager/README.md

 # License Manager (windows)

-This license manager implements an authorization mechanism for a projector controller application so that an user can only access the application when using a specific pc.
-The user must enter a valid license every time in order to access the application.
+This license manager implements an authorization mechanism for a projector and its controller application so that an user can only access the application with a specific pc.
+In order to access the projector and the application, an user must enter a valid license for each device.

 ## Process ##

-1. get computer information
+1. Gather hardware information of the client's device
-    - hard disk serial numbers
-    - mac addresses
+    - for projector
-    - operating system version
-2. get the projector serial number from **projector\\id.txt**
-3. encrypt the above information and make a request to cloud(by email); create folder **email_info** and save the encrypted data in **email_info\\[host_name]-[user_name].txt**
-4. generate license
-    - decrypt the data in email_info
-    - get service status and license duration from **service_status\\[host_name]-[user_name].json** and add them to the decrypted data
-    - add system time (set as registration time)
-    - encrypt the entire data as a license; create folder **my_license** and save the license under **my_license\\license.txt**
-5. authenticate the license
-    - decrypt the license and parse the following information
-        - hardware info (for validating pc)
-        - registration time (for checking expiration)
-        - license duration (for checking expiration)
-        - service status (for activating corresponding services)
         - projector serial number
-6. output the result in **output\\out.json**.
-The file contains:
-    - service status
-    - registration time
+        - mac address
-    - license duration
+    - for pc
-    - projector serial number
+        - hard disk serial number
+        - mac address
+2. Encrypt the hardware information and send a license request by email
+3. Decrypt the data, set service status and registration time, and encrypt the entire data as a license
+4. Email the license back to the client
+4. Validate the license
+    - check if the hardware information matches
+    - check expiration
+    - Activate corresponding functions according to the service status mentioned in the license

 Note that this license_manager is designed to generate a single license from multiple requests(if any).